charilog/optimsolution/README.md

 | **Sensitivity analysis of method parameters** | Sweeps method parameters over a defined range (problem fixed).
 Shows how each parameter value affects the result. |
 | **Sensitivity analysis of problem parameters** | Sweeps problem parameters such as dimension or bounds (method fixed).
 Characterizes problem difficulty as a function of its own configuration. |

+All four modes can now run their independent repetitions in parallel via OpenMP (see [§5](#5-settings-optimsolutioncfg)), with results that are numerically identical to a fully serial run.

 ### Why the GUI is significantly faster than running the CLI directly

 Although both the GUI and CLI share the same optimization core, the GUI delivers substantially higher throughput for multi-run and batch experiments.
 The performance gap comes from several architectural decisions in the GUI: